someone2639/fujiwara-filter/README.md

 # Fujiwara Filter

-## A Discord bot that takes action against rampant meme variations
+## A Discord bot that takes action against rampant meme abuse

 Is your Discord server's meme channel a mess of low-quality content?

 Is your server filled to the brim with people who can't bother cropping out their Reddit or iFunny watermark?

-Are you currently in a meme war started by someone who cannot stop posting the same image macro with the same caption featuring the same anime girl?
+Are you involved in a meme war started by [someone](https://soundcloud.com/someone2639) who cannot stop posting the same image macro with the same caption featuring the same anime girl?

 Then this project is for you!